 At Dickies Workwear, we pride ourselves on stocking only the highest calibre of workwear products and staying at the cutting edge of safety technology.

-Factory workers, construction teams and tradesmen like plumbers and electricians rely on Dickies Workwear to protect them from hazards like heavy machinery and electrical equipment; however, it’s critically important to ensure that the equipment being used measures up to the required safety standards in the first place.
+Factory workers, construction teams and tradesmen like plumbers and electricians rely on Dickies Workwear products such as overalls & boiler suits , safety boots , workwear tops, work trousers and safety gloves to protect them from hazards like heavy machinery and electrical equipment; however, it’s critically important to ensure that the equipment being used measures up to the required safety standards in the first place.

 The role of a PAT (Portable Appliance Testing) professional is to keep equipment safety standards high in the industrial sector by regularly inspecting and testing this equipment.

-The Dickies Workwear team recently spoke to industry insider Steve Hinds of derbypat.co.uk to find out more about the role and responsibilities of PAT testers today.
+The Dickies Workwear team recently spoke to industry insider Steve Hinds of Derby PAT to find out more about the role and responsibilities of PAT testers today.